larecipe/larecipe-docs/authorization.md

 <larecipe-badge type="primary" circle class="mr-3 mb-2 mt-6">3</larecipe-badge>

-You may want to give access to all users except one person where his access limited to few pages only.
+You may want to give access to all users except one person where his access is limited to a few pages only.

 ```php
 Gate::define('viewLarecipe', function($user, $documentation) {